AdobeDocs/release-notes.en/current.md

 +++

+## AI learning resources on Experience League

+Come here to find the latest documentation and videos about generative AI (genAI) and agentic AI in Experience Cloud.

 ## [!DNL Adobe System Status] {#status}

 [!DNL Adobe System Status] provides detailed information, status updates, and email notifications about Adobe products and services.
 Get notified about outages, disruptions, and maintenance events.
 Check it out at [status.adobe.com](https://status.adobe.com/).